 Vision & Mission Statement

-Mission To promote rich and diverse cultural experiences in the city of Atlanta while preserving and protecting the city’s cultural heritage
+To create and promote rich and diverse cultural experiences in the city of Atlanta that enhance quality of life and expand the city’s international reputation while preserving and protecting Atlanta’s cultural heritage.

 Gain international recognition of programs.

-Create Cultural experience that can serve as international model.
+Create cultural experiences that can serve as international model and enhance overall quality of life.

-Provide Culture and Art needs to all citizens & visitors.
+Provide artistic and cultural needs to all citizens & visitors.

 Promote a rich and diverse cultural experience in the City of Atlanta.